NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - Performed by holding down after 6B(A)
     - Puts Iruka on the ground
 - 6BB(A)
+    - Changed to 6A(A) dash punch
+    - Damage increased from 20 to 26
     - Can be delayed to do 5A with follow ups instead of 6A(A)
-    - Damage changed from 20 to 26
 - 6BBB(A) with follow ups exists
 - 6BB(A) replaced with 6A(A)
 - 6A